-The Kootu goes great with rice, although I love nothing more than eating it with a hot chapati.
+The Kootu goes great with rice, although I love nothing more than eating it with a hot chapati or a pilaf.
 I like it so much, in fact, that when I have it on hand, I snack on it straight out of the refrigerator.
 Yum.

 Spinach Kootu | Keerai Kootu